davidmalawey/openLab/printegrate.md

 **Problem2** Open Source Parts must be adjustable; these open parts are adjustable.
 Parametric parts lack instruction on how to adjust parameters; these examples indicate how to adjust them.
 Open designs only suit a specific need; these examples are versatile.

-**Value** Printegrated parts are the optimal type of part to open source; the most valuable way for designers to create value.
+**Value** Printegrated parts are the optimal type of part to open source; the most leveraged way for designers to create value.
 Compared to a parametric part, we double the value by including parameters which are derived from the mating part.
 Compared with plain prints, they capture the qualities of a metal part.
 They intrinsically reduce the time and material for printing.
 They spur ideas because the audience is familiar with the 50-year-old part.
 To support engineering research, the assembled printegrations carry documentation produced by the manufacturers of the off-the-shelf parts.
 To support evaluation, the OTS parts carry certifications & testing metrics.

+>
+> MMET Students & Professors:
+> As your Technical Laboratory Coordinator I would like to

 **Reducer**
 An example part for reducing a hole to host a fastener.
 One example is to outfit concentric shafts in a steel outlet box to achieve nicely-aligned axes in a gearbox.
 The second example offers a location for M8 fastener in a large 14mm hole of a disc brake.
 Utility aside, it's a lesson in compliant mechanisms, gaining concentricity, bearing loads on a 3D printed part, retaining a steel nut with friction.